The Australian Federal Government is forecast to announce before year-end further measures to curb the multi-billion-dollar black economy.

 The taskforce says TPRS could also cover the sharing economy, with offshore operators having to report to the ATO as a condition of doing business in Australia.

-Monthly tax special topic 2018 - Webinars: featuring a different topic each month, the Monthly tax special topic webinar series delivers up-to-date information in specialist areas of taxation.
-Purchase all 11 webinars in this series and save 15%.
+Monthly tax special topic 2019 - Webinars: featuring a different topic each month, the Monthly tax special topic webinar series delivers up-to-date information in specialist areas of taxation.

 4. Businesses should not be able to claim deductions on cash wage expenses where they did not make or report PAYG payments, issue payment summaries or statements of earnings, or make super contributions.